Old School (2003 film): Plot

-Mitch discovers the group has the right to bypass Pritchard's ruling if all of their members complete various activities to prove their legitimacy.
-Frank is able to defeat James Carville in a debate session.
-Next, the fraternity successfully navigates its way through an academic exam largely due to the assistance of two of Mitch's co-workers, who help everyone cheat.
-In the school spirit evaluation, the fraternity loses points when Frank unsuccessfully attempts to jump through a ring of fire while dressed as the school mascot.
-He catches fire, resulting in firefighters being summoned.
+Mitch determines they can bypass Pritchard's ruling if all members complete various assessments to prove their legitimacy.
+Frank defeats James Carville in a debate session, and the fraternity cheats their way through an exam with the help of Mitch's co-workers.
+In the school spirit evaluation, the fraternity loses points when Frank, dressed as the school mascot, unsuccessfully jumps through a ring of fire.